WiIs0n/Fuzzer/README.md

 # In the future
 - Add fuzzing for headers
-- Add fizzing for cookies
+- Add fuzzing for cookies
 - Add random user agent
 - Add fuzzing of one parameter from a set, using a custom dictionary without template
 - The analyzer of the response, which will search anomalies while fuzzing, for example sql errors and so on